iamnvna/finance-articles/finance-articles/Finance.md

 Financial mathematics is a field of applied mathematics concerned with financial markets.
 As above, in terms of practice, the field is referred to as quantitative finance and / or mathematical finance, and comprises primarily the three areas discussed.
 Re theory, the field is largely focused on the modeling of derivatives (with much focus on interest rate- and credit risk modeling), although other important subfields include insurance mathematics and quantitative portfolio management.
 Relatedly, the techniques developed are applied to pricing and hedging a wide range of asset-backed, government, and corporate-securities.
 The main mathematical tools and techniques are:
 - for derivatives,  Itô's stochastic calculus, simulation, and partial differential equations
-- for risk management,[22] value at risk, stress testing, "sensitivities" analysis (applying the "greeks"), and xVA
+- for risk management, value at risk, stress testing, "sensitivities" analysis (applying the "greeks"), and xVA
 - in both of these areas, and particularly for portfolio problems, quants employ sophisticated optimization techniques Mathematically, these separate into two analytic branches: derivatives pricing uses risk-neutral probability (or arbitrage-pricing probability), denoted by "Q"; while risk and portfolio management generally use actual (or actuarial or physical) probability, denoted by "P".